 President and Founder

 Cassandra Dickerson is President and Founder of Little Warrior Princesses.
-She works as the Marketing Assistant for the Bott Radio Network.
 In her spare time, Cassandra enjoys singing and has performed the National Anthem for local events such as the Royals, T-Bones, The American Royal, Memorial Day Celebration at the WWI Museum and the annual March of Dimes, March for Babies Walk in Kansas City, MO, among other venues.
 She also regularly sings at her local church, Indian Creek Community Church located in Olathe KS.
-Cassandra and her husband Brandon have been married for 10 years and together have twins: Ava, 5; and Olivia, 5.
+Cassandra and her husband Brandon have been married for 11 years and together share twins: Ava, 5; Olivia, 5; and their newest addition, Skylar.

 Robin Wahrenbrock serves on the board for Little Warrior Princesses.
 She has a Bachelors in Fashion Design from Missouri State University and a Masters in Education from the University of Central Missouri.
 Robin has over 12 years experience, teaching high school art.
 Robin and her husband Todd have been married 13 years and have boy/girl twins that were born at 24 weeks in 2012.
 Their daughter, Circe, came home after 90 days in the NICU.
 Their son, Melvan a.k.a.
 "Van", came home after 7 long months in the NICU.
 Robin's hobbies include art, photography, sewing, crafts, dancing, and visiting as many festivals and events as she can cram into her busy schedule.